-What roads are likely to flood?
+What roads and locations are likely to flood?

-During a flood, the roads listed below may flood and could be closed or become isolated.
+During a flood, the roads and locations listed below may flood and could be closed.

 For current road closures, check VicTraffic.
 VicEmergency may include road closures in its warnings, see page 8 for more information.